kjaisingh/ML-for-High-Schoolers/README.md

 # A guide for High School students to learning Machine Learning and Artificial Intelligence
 Being a high schooler myself and having studied Machine Learning and Artificial Intelligence for a year now, I believe that there fails to exist a learning path in this field **for High School students**.
-However, it can be used by any beginner entering the field.
-This is my best attempt to create one.
+This is my attempt to create one.

 Over the past few months, I've tried to spend a couple of hours every day understanding this field, be it watching Youtube videos or undertaking projects.
-I've been guided by older peers who've had far more experience than me, and would love to share the things I've learned along the way.
+I've been guided by older peers who've had far more experience than me, and now feel that I have ample experience to share my insights.

 All the information that I have compiled in this guide is intended for high schoolers wishing to excel in this up and coming field.
-It is  intended to be followed chronologically, and doesn't require an understanding of things like linear algebra, partial derivatives and other complex mathemathical concepts which one cannot find in their school syllabuses.
+It is  intended to be followed chronologically, and unlike most guides/learning paths that I've come across, **doesn't require an understanding** of linear algebra, partial derivatives and other complex mathemathical concepts which one cannot find in their high school syllabuses.

 If you work through this path on a regular basis, I believe that you could get to a pretty high level in about three months.
 However, this learning path does provide content that can keep you learning for the rest of your high school stay.